MewCP LogoAStheTech

 Inputs:

-- `workflow_id` (string, required) — The unique ID of the automation workflow
+- `workflow_id` (string, required) — The unique ID of the Automation workflow

-- `workflow_email_id` (string, required) — The unique ID of the automation workflow email
+- `workflow_email_id` (string, required) — The unique ID of the Automation workflow email

 {